kerrieliz/Predictive-Modeling/README.md

 ## Horse Racing: An analysis to predict 2020 outcomes

-Use Scikit-learn, Python Pandas, Google Cloud SQL to create an analysis of existing horse racing data to create a classification model that will predict future outcomes.
+Use Scikit-learn, Python Pandas, Google Cloud SQL to analyze existing horse racing data to create a classification model that will predict future outcomes.

 ### Analysis
 Research shows "All independent variables (age, breed, sex, gait, track surface and total number of starts) had a significant impact on total earnings.”(1)